 Cody Cass, Co-Chair & Secretary

 Cody grew up in south St. Louis county, spending as much time outside as he possibly could.
 Countless days were spent in the small patch of woods behind his house chasing squirrels with a BB gun and building trails so he and his friends could ride their bikes.
-His love for the west and it’s mountains spawned from his first trip to Colorado while in high school.
-This led to him attending college in Colorado for two years before returning home.
-Cody graduated from Saint Louis University in 2006 with degrees in Biology and Chemistry.
-When he is not working at Anheuser-Busch, free time is spent with his wife and two young children at the family property in St. Clair, Missouri.
-It is where Cody developed his passion for hunting.
+His love for the west and its mountains spawned from his first trip to Colorado while in high school.
+This led to him to attend college in Colorado for two years before returning home.
+Cody graduated from Saint Louis University in 2006 with degrees in biology and chemistry.
+When he is not working at Anheuser-Busch, free time is spent with his wife and two young children at the family property in St. Clair, Missouri, the place where Cody developed his passion for hunting.
 He looks forward to sharing his passions with his children and taking family trips out west.

-I grew up just south of the Iowa line in a small town of 400 people.
-Having grown up with several hundred acres of family land to hunt on and neighbors who allowed me to hunt hundreds more, public lands never really entered my mind back then.
-I vaguely remember the Sagebrush rebellion that happened in my youth and am amazed that some of those same people are still trying to take our public lands today.
-I didn't take my first hunting trip out west until I was in my 40's and immediately fell in love with the beautiful landscape that is our public lands.
+Jack grew up just south of the Iowa line in a small town of 400 people.
+Having grown up with several hundred acres of family land to hunt on and neighbors who allowed him to hunt hundreds more, public lands never really entered his mind back then.
+He vaguely remembers the Sagebrush rebellion that happened in his youth and is amazed that some of those same people are still trying to take our public lands today.
+Jack didn't take his first hunting trip out west until he was in his 40s and immediately fell in love with the beautiful landscape that is our public lands.

-Bryce' s favorite place to be is on the range, behind a good rifle and with a pistol on his side.
-Along with his undying passion for the shooting sports, is his love for the outdoors and our public lands.
-Whether skipping school as a teenager to go fish, going on float trips with friends, or making the long drive to Mound City from KC to try and draw into his favorite duck spot.
-Public lands have been there from the get go, and he couldn't imagine life without them.
+Bryce's favorite place to be is on the range behind a good rifle, with a pistol on his side.
+Along with his undying passion for the shooting sports exists his love for the outdoors and our public lands.
+Whether skipping school as a teenager to go fish, going on float trips with friends, or making the long drive to Mound City from Kansas City to try and draw into his favorite duck spot, public lands have been there from the get go, and he couldn't imagine life without them.

-Frank grew up in Western Pennsylvania just outside Pittsburgh.
-He spent much of his time in the fall and winter on public land with his brother and cousins hunting whitetails, pheasants, and squirrels.
-In the spring, he, his brother, and father would shift their focus to the local streams fly fishing for trout.
+Frank grew up in western Pennsylvania just outside of Pittsburgh.
+He spent much of his time in the fall and winter on public land with his brother and cousins hunting whitetails, pheasants and squirrels.
+In the spring, he, his brother and father would shift their focus to the local streams fly fishing for trout.
 After completing biomedical engineering and chemistry degrees at the University of Pittsburgh, Frank traveled to North Carolina to attend medical school at Duke University.
-In the Summer of 2017, Frank moved to St. Louis with his fiancé Katy to pursue a Radiology residency.
-When Frank isn’t working in the hospital, he can be found the woods participating in his favorite pastime, still-hunting squirrels.
+In the summer of 2017, Frank moved to St. Louis with his fiancé Katy to pursue a Radiology residency.
+When Frank isn’t working in the hospital, he can be found in the woods participating in his favorite pastime, still-hunting squirrels.
 Frank now realizes how lucky he was to spend much of his childhood outside with his family.
 Because of this, he is now a champion of conservation and protecting public lands in the hopes that his future children can enjoy similar adventures.

 A native of Parkville, MO.
-Ryan spent a great deal of his youth hunting on private land in the Ozarks of Missouri but has always been active on public land through his involvement in the Boy Scouts of America where his troop spent a great deal of time hiking, floating and exploring.
-After living out west in California for 6 years and getting to explore the vast open high country of Northern California, and the Sierra's solidified his passion to ensure that public land remain available for future generations to come.
-Ryan returned to Missouri in 2009 to attend graduate school and it was during this time that he worked as a campus recreation director taking students out into the national forests of Missouri and Arkansas and he became more aware of what was happening with the attempts to erode the protections of public lands.
+Ryan spent a great deal of his youth hunting on private lands in the Ozarks of Missouri.
+In addition, Ryan has always been active on public lands through his involvement in the Boy Scouts of America hiking, floating and exploring.
+After living out west in California for six years and getting to explore the vast open high country of Northern California and the Sierra's, his passion to ensure that public lands remain available for future generations to come was solidified.
+Ryan returned to Missouri in 2009 to attend graduate school, and it was during this time that he worked as a campus recreation director taking students out into the national forests of Missouri and Arkansas.
+It was this that made him become more aware of what was happening with the attempts to erode the protections of public lands.
 He was raised with an understanding of the world that is best summed up by the words of President Theodore Roosevelt when he said, "We have fallen heirs to the most glorious heritage a people ever received, and each one must do his part if we wish to show that the nation is worthy of its good fortune."

 Ryan Price, Treasurer

 Ryan has been fishing, hunting, hiking and camping since he could walk.
-From Class 5 White Water Rapids to Grizzly Bear encounters, passion for public lands started early in many of the U.S. National Parks, as family vacations opted for tents and pop-up campers, instead of hotels.
+From class five white water rapids to grizzly bear encounters, passion for public lands started early in many of the U.S. National Parks as family vacations opted for tents and pop-up campers instead of hotels.
 The majority of Ryan’s time growing up outdoors was spent hiking Glacier, Grand Canyon, Grand Teton, Great Smoky Mountain, Mesa Verde and Yellowstone National Parks with hopes to complete that list throughout life.
-Growing up on Lake Saint Louis, MO has allowed a steady diet of Catfish, as any person should growing up near the Mississippi River.
-As an avid outdoorsman, Ryan enjoys hunting for deer in Missouri Conservation Areas and Fly Fishing for Rainbow and Brown Trout throughout the state.
-Future outdoor aspirations include drawing Elk tags to hunt in Kentucky and spending time fly fishing Salmon runs in Alaska.
-Professionally, Ryan graduated from Westminster College, with degrees in Accounting and Business Administration and now works at RSM US LLP in Clayton, MO as an Indirect Tax Automation consultant.
+Growing up on Lake Saint Louis, Missouri, Ryan has had a steady diet of catfish, as any person should growing up near the Mississippi River.
+As an avid outdoorsman, Ryan enjoys hunting for deer in Missouri conservation areas and fly fishing for rainbow and brown trout throughout the state.
+Future outdoor aspirations include drawing elk tags to hunt in Kentucky and spending time fly fishing salmon runs in Alaska.
+Professionally, Ryan graduated from Westminster College, with degrees in accounting and business administration and now works at RSM US LLP in Clayton, Missouri as an indirect tax automation consultant.

 Brett Thorne, Chair

 Brett Thorne (The Last Desperado) is the mad scientist behind Hunt Hard Outdoors.
-Born and raised in rural north MO, he has a genuine passion for the outdoors and everything mother nature has to offer.
+Born and raised in rural northern Missouri, he has a genuine passion for the outdoors and everything mother nature has to offer.
 He lives an outdoor life from whitewater guiding in Idaho to rock climbing in Arkansas and loves the majestic heritage of hunting as much as he loves participation in conservation.
-He is truly honored to be a part of and building this great organization that fights to protect the public lands for past, present, and future outdoor enthusiast.
+He is truly honored to be a part of BHA, helping build a great organization that fights to protect the public lands for past, present and future outdoor enthusiasts.

 Zac was raised up in rural Oklahoma.
-Hunting and Fishing were a way of life in that country, and Zac was blessed enough to have his Grandfather’s Ranch to tromp around on.
+Hunting and fishing were a way of life in that country, and Zac was blessed enough to have his grandfather’s ranch to tromp.
 Giving a 10-year-old free range with a Marlin .22 is a practice frowned upon by many, but Zac’s parents and grandparents allowed it.
-Many squirrel, rabbit, dove, duck, and eventually… Whitetail Deer were harvested and devoured on that Ranch.
+Many squirrel, rabbit, dove, duck, and eventually whitetail deer, were harvested and devoured on that ranch.
 A 400-acre playground became the crucible for forging the lessons of hard work, life and death.
 At the ripe age of 18, Zac couldn’t escape that paradise quick enough.
-He had had enough of the fence mending, the cattle chasing, the hay hauling.
-He was off to College at Oklahoma State, to the “big city” of Stillwater Oklahoma.
+He had had enough of the fence mending, the cattle chasing and the hay hauling.
+He was off to college at Oklahoma State, to the “big city” of Stillwater.
 That “school by day, party by night” environment chewed Zac up and spit him out.
 His parents had enough, and the bad marks in school were no longer funded.
-His choices were back to the farm, or military service.
+His choices were to either go back to the farm or military service.
 Zac chose the latter, and was Air Force Basic Training bound in May of 2010.
 He received his orders to his first assignment, Peterson Air Force Base, Colorado.
-His new office was out on the flight line, generating C-130 Air Power in the shadow of Pikes Peak.
-Zac had no idea about the expansive amounts of National Forest and public land that awaited him, and like John Denver, Zac was re-born in those mountains.
-His 400-acre paradise in Okie had no comparison to the thousands of acres in places like The West Elk Wilderness, The La Garita Wilderness, the Flat Tops, or the Powderhorn.
+His new office was out on the flight line, generating C-130 air power in the shadow of Pikes Peak.
+Zac had no idea about the expansive amounts of National Forest and public lands that awaited him, and like John Denver, Zac was re-born in those mountains.
+His 400-acre paradise in Okie had no comparison to the thousands of acres in places like The West Elk Wilderness, The La Garita Wilderness, the Flat Tops or the Powderhorn.